OnionBrowser/OnionBrowser/README.md

   for enhancing privacy and not to be an AdBlock-style comprehensive ad-blocking list)

-- Blocks mixed-content requests (http elements on an https page), shows broken padlock

 - Shows locked padlock for fully SSL-encrypted URLs, and organization name for sites with EV SSL certs

 - Integrated SSL certificate viewer by tapping on padlock icon, highlighting weak SSL certificate signature algorithms and showing per-connection negotiated TLS/SSL protocol version and cipher information

-- Disables SSL 2 and SSL 3 by default, supports a configurable TLS or SSL version to require, defaulting to using TLS 1.2 when the server supports it but falls back to TLS 1.1 or 1.0.
-Can be forced to 1.2 only, or downgraded to include SSL 3 on a per-host basis for servers that require it.

-- Blocks pages loaded from non-local networks (i.e., the internet) from trying to load sub-requests (e.g., images, iframes, ajax) from hosts that are on local RFC3330 networks such as routers and other insecure devices

 - Optional sending of Do-Not-Track header on all requests